spectral-cockpit/specprepper/README.md

 structures, we rely on matrix class with attributes, where on disk side we use the zarr data structure for persistence and speed.

-Please first check and estimate the memory availability on your system when using in-memory features.

 ## Scope of application

 This is a meta package that aims to provide both data-dependent and data